alex-gutev/live-cells-cl/docs/basics/cells.rst

 ---------------

-A cell can be observed with the :cl:macro:`LIVE` macro, which takes one or more forms, much like :cl:macro:`PROGN`, that are evaluated in sequence and may reference one or more argument cells.
+A cell can be observed with the :cl:macro:`LIVE` macro, which takes one or more forms, much like :cl:macro:`COMMON-LISP:PROGN`, that are evaluated in sequence and may reference one or more argument cells.
 When the value of at least one argument cell changes, the entire *live block* is reevaluated, similar to how the value of a computed cell is